informalr/informalr/README.md

   6. Do a trivial `git push` to your branch, [https://github.com/informalr/informalr/issues/15](https://github.com/informalr/informalr/issues/15)

-Frans rules because he is a complete idiot
+Frans rules because he is a complete idiot l